 “I don’t want food” “I don’t want green” “It’s not yummy” “No carrots” “I don’t like this one”

-- Allow them be a judge of their stomach.
 This may be a difficult one especially when you know they have not eaten anything.
 Well, try not to force them to eat or finish what is in their plate especially when they indicate they are full.
 So long as you don’t fill them up with snacks and junks, they will eat once they are hungry.
 According to some experts, forcing them to eat or finish all that is in their plate might make them associate mealtime with anxiety and frustration.

 3. Introduce new foods & varieties

 Serving one type of meal all the time will definitely make a child not accept new ones easily.
 Our first excuse is that we have tried other things but he/she refused to take it…now, how many times have you tried that food?
 Children can reject a food up to 15 times or more before they learn to accept it.
 Therefore patience is the key…keep trying, not only with one.
 You can make the same food in different ways too, for example make yam as Bolognese or as a Pancake or turn into Yam Balls too, as well as cooking plain to eat with a dip.

 As much as we try to ensure they see what they are eating, you can sometimes cut corners just to make sure they get the nutrition they require.
 You can hide some extra vegetables or even fruits into their favourite meals as a puree or coarsely blend them into their food.
 Try these spaghetti with Vegetable Meatballs, Carrot and Oats Pancake and Apple Couscous as a way to hide veggies.

 I’m sure that children love colours as much as we adults do.
 Some cubed or shredded carrots, bell peppers, green peas and sweetcorn can do the magic.
 You can probably get to play colour games with them in the process.